ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 The `SelectFromContext(IResolveFieldContext context, IModel model)` extension methods helps you to avoid overfetching data by only selecting the fields requested.
 Foreign key fields is included by default as the value might be used for data loaded fields.

 With the `Filter(IResolveFieldContext context, IModel model)` extension method you can filter a list of items on specific properties, including any requested data loaded fields.
-What fields that should be filterable is determined by the `FilterableAttribute` or the `FieldBuilder` extension method `FilterableProperty`.
+What fields that should be filterable is determined by the `IsFilterableAttribute` or the `FieldBuilder` extension method `IsFilterable`.

 ## Getting Started